lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Low-Bar-Enlightenment-Compassion Project Lifecycles and Coordinated Decision Making (2023.08.25)

-## proportional vs. first past the post
+## alternatives to first past the post
+- proportional voting
+-

 ## runoff elections and contracts